FrankCCCCC/DL_DB_Quick_Note/RL/distributional_rl/readme.md

 Well, why we need to replace the scalar with a more complex distribution?
 The main reason is that **we can keep as much information as possible.** Thus we can update the model more efficiently(sample efficiency).
 The second reason is we can **choose the optimal policy according to the distribution rather than expectation.** The third reason is **it is similar the mechanism of Dopamine.(an advantage somewhat)**

-However distributional RL has a small pitfall
+However distributional RL has a small pitfall the Bellman equation does **NOT converge on the distribution itself but expectation and variance.**

 ## A distributional code for value in dopaminebased reinforcement learning